charlie-vf/genshin-blog-project/README.md

 - Used all links in navigation bar on all pages
 - Pages are responsive from large to small screens
 - Social media links in footer work and open in new tabs
-- Attempted to edit/delete posts when not logged in
+- Attempted to edit/delete posts when not logged in - not allowed

 ## **Code Validation**